Unai Pass

-In 2008, the Ministry of Public Works began the rehabilitation of 136 kilometres of the Kabul highway, aided by 36 million euros funding from the Italian government.
-The first phase of the project, Lot No 1, began in 2008 with the rehabilitation of a 54 kilometre stretch of earth road starting in Maidan Shar and working towards the Unai Pass.
+In 2008, the Ministry of Public Works began the rehabilitation of 136 kilometres of the Kabul highway, with a 36 million euros funding from the Italian government.
+The first phase of the project, Lot No 1, began in 2008 with the rehabilitation of a 54-kilometre stretch of earth road starting in Maidan Shar and working towards the Unai Pass.